Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

 \textbf{Q2.} \emph{Can DA-DP handle varying inference delays?}

 In this experiment, we train each method on a dataset consisting of multiple inference delay values.
 This setup more closely reflects real-world conditions, where inference delays are not fixed but instead vary within a range.
 Fig.~\ref{fig:placesphere:delay-sets} shows results for the pick up rolling ball task.
 Across all delay sets, DA-DP consistently outperforms DP.
 As delay values increase, DA-DP maintains a success rate between 0.76 and 0.42, while DP achieves only 0.28 even under the lowest-delay case.
 For the ping-pong task (see Fig.~\ref{fig:pingpong:delay-sets}), DP and DA-DP achieve similar success rates in the low-delay set ($\delta = \{0, 0.025, 0.05\}$).
 However, as delay values increase, DA-DP’s success rate improves, reaching 0.80.
 In contrast, DP’s performance remains largely unchanged across the different delay sets.
+The improving performance with larger delay sets may be attributed to discretization: for small $\delta$, rounding in the discrete skip amount $m$ can result in fewer states being dropped than prescribed, reducing the effectiveness of the delay correction.
+Larger $\delta$ values produce more pronounced skips that better reflect the true delay offset.
 These results suggest that training DA-DP with varying inference delays makes our policy more robust to dynamic delays at test time compared to DP.